mohammedhrima/Wolf-Compiler/README.md

 - function declaration:
     + if variable sent by refrence allocate there space in function code then push rbp to the stack
-    + take params by refre or value
+    + take params by refrence or value
     - variadic arguments
     + return keyword
     - built in functions: